Updated: March 7, 2020

 — a water bowl, and

 — waste bags to clean up after your pet.

 Let’s hear from you.
+Have you taken your dog to any of these places?
 Do you know of any other dog-friendly places in the area?